 Remove non-native riparian vegetation from the banks the new channel of the Comal River and along a portion of Landa Lake and plant native vegetation where non-natives are removed.
 The target work areas for 2025 are illustrated in Figure 5, 6, and 7.

 Figure 5.
 Location of 2025 riparian restoration, Hinman Island Park.

-Figure 6.
-Location of 2025 riparian restoration, Schlitterbahn Employee Parking Area.
+Figure 7.
+Location of 2025 riparian restoration, Spring Island and surrounding riparian area.